realworldocaml/book/en/concurrent-programming-with-async.md

 Note that we check two different fields, `Abstract` and `Definition`, since DuckDuckGo sometimes puts the definition in one location and sometimes in the other.
-Also, throughout this code we use options to represent the failure to find a definition.

 ### Executing an HTTP client query

-Now that we've written those utility functions, let's look at the Async code that performs the actual search:
+Now that we've written those utility functions, let's look at the code for dispatching the search queries over HTTP.

 ```ocaml
 (* Execute the DuckDuckGo search *)